What is a C. diff infection?

 Once you’re infected, it’s very easy to spread C. diff bacteria from one person to another, though it’s primarily spread between people by dirty hands and not washing hands before food preparation and eating.
 Click here for more info.

-C. difficile is a spore forming bacteria.
-A spore is a hard shell that some types of bacteria can wear to protect themselves in harsh environments for long periods of time (think of a seed).
-This hard shell makes C. difficile more difficult to treat, harder to clean, and easier to become contagious to others.
-It makes it hard to kill and it can’t be treated with standard antibiotics.
-In fact, many antibiotics will make the infection grow worse.
+C. difficile is contagious and difficult to treat because it’s a spore forming bacteria.
+A spore is like a hard shell that some bacteria can wear to protect themselves in harsh environments for long periods of time (think of a seed).
+This hard shell makes C. difficile like a tank: it’s more difficult to treat, harder to disinfect and kill, and the spores can exist in the home for weeks or months after an infection has passed making it easy to get re-infected.
+Spores make C. diff hard to kill and it can’t be treated with standard antibiotics.
+In fact, broad-spectrum antibiotics will make the infection grow worse.

 Recent C. diff facts and threats